 Renewable Energy Tool Belt

 Imagine you are a Local Energy Committee member.
 You have been tasked with implementing the Energy chapter of your town’s Master Plan.
 You’d like to focus on the recommendation to increase your town’s renewable energy use.
-What would be the most effective way to do that?
-Should you recommend that the town install its own renewable energy system?
-Or would it be better to purchase green power directly from an electricity supplier?
+But where should you start?
+Should you offset your town’s electricity usage with solar or its heating needs with wood?
+How would you start to compare the two?
+Is solar feasible at the library?
+Would Town Hall benefit from a heat pump?
+Is a wood chip system suitable for the elementary school?
 How would you make the decision?